laravel-workflow/laravel-workflow.github.io/blog/2025-07-10-building-reliable-agentic-loops-with-laravel-workflow-and-prismphp.md

 ### Try It Now in Your Browser

-We’ve bundled this workflow into the official Laravel Workflow [Sample App](https://github.com/laravel-workflow/sample-app).
+We’ve bundled this workflow into the official Workflow [Sample App](https://github.com/laravel-workflow/sample-app).

 To try it: